hojjang98/ML-Projects/bass_seeker/README.md

 ## 🙋‍♂️ Author

-Made with bass and curiosity by [hojjang98](https://github.com/hojjang98)
+Created by [hojjang98](https://github.com/hojjang98) — fueled by low frequencies and curiosity.